darraghoriordan/darragh-oriordan-com/src/pages/2021/02/10/avoid-rebuild-react-app-ci-environments/index.md

 ## Add a CI step to generate the environment specific configuration file

-We run the file in our infrastructure folder.
+We add a CI step to run the configuration file generator in our infrastructure folder.

 We have to `chmod` it runnable first.

 ```yaml
 - script: |